VU-ASE/roverlib-go/docs/01-installation.md

 go get github.com/VU-ASE/roverlib-go@v1.2.6
 ```

 Using the same commands, you can update or downgrade `roverlib-go` in-place in your Go module.
+All available versions that can be installed can be found [here](https://github.com/VU-ASE/roverlib-go/releases).